jhmlam/NucleicNet/README.md

 *

+# System and hardware requirements
+Installation of our software is handled in `Notebook 00`.
+We only support Linux workstations.
+Below are specs where the software has been tested.

+* System.
+Ubuntu 20.04.3 LTS
+* Processor.
+AMD Opteron(tm) processor 6376 × 32
+* Storage.
+More than 500 GB storage.
+Git clone of the repo takes 12GB, compressed.
+After all the decompressions in `Notebook 00`, it can take > 85 GB.
+See the breakdown in `Notebook 00`
+* RAM.
+At least 32 GB.
+* Nvidia GPU.
+On par with a GeForce GTX 1070

+# Release Notes

-## Release Notes v1.1 June 2022
+## v1.1 June 2022

 This repository presents NucleicNet as a more developer-friendly package closely reproduces our work in 2019.
 Since early 2022, we have been working on modularising NuleicNet and simplifying its installation and its dependecies.
 The package presented here handles recent changes in PDB's query API as well as the ever increasing sizes of structures due to cryo-EM produced in recent years.
 We have also migrated from Tensorflow 1 to Pytorch as TF1 is difficult to maintain and stay competitive.
 All the codes are now written with python 3.
 Walkthroughs for dataset-building, training and downstream applications are included in Notebooks.

+* `Notebook 00` is for installation of our software.
-* `Notebook 00-03` is for production of the dataset taking care of PDB structures <= 2021.
+* `Notebook 01-03` is for production of the dataset taking care of PDB structures <= 2021.
 * `Notebook 04` is optional for understanding the structure and basic statistics of Altman's feature vector.
 * `Notebook 05` is for training of models and `Notebook 06` for 3-fold cross validation.
 * `Notebook 07` is for downstream applications (pymol visualisation and Sequence logo) as in service provided by our webserver.